mongodb/docs/source/server-status.rst

 .. describe:: extra_info.page_faults

-   The ``extra_info.page_faults`` field is only available on Linux systems, and relates the total number of page faults that required disk operations.
+   The ``extra_info.page_faults`` field is only available on Linux systems, and relates the total number of page faults that require disk operations.
 Page faults refer to operations that require the database server to access data which isn't available in active memory.
-The ``page_fault`` counter may increase dramatically during moments of poor performance, and may be correlated with limited memory environments and larger data sets.
+The ``page_fault`` counter may increase dramatically during moments of poor performance and may be correlated with limited memory environments and larger data sets.
 Limited and sporadic page faults do not in and of themselves indicate an issue.

-TODO describe use

 indexCouters
 ------------